aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/CustomIdentityComponent/README.md

 **AWS Web Application Firewall protection**

 The API is protected by the default managed rule set provided by AWS for blocking common attacks.
 In addition, a rate limit rule is applied to allow a maximum of 1000 requests per 5 minutes from a single IP (3.33 transactions per second).

+**Logs and Distributed Tracing**

+The identity component leverages **Powertools for AWS Lambda (Python)** to generate log output to Amazon CloudWatch Logs.
+In addition, the tools are used to push tracing information to **AWS X-Ray**.
+You can find both the logs and the tracing map and individual trace information the **AWS CloudWatch** console.

 ## API Reference